Nyrus-Y/LogicRL/README.md

 e.g. 'ppo_simple_policy' can be helpful when train ppo agent of coinjump

+* **--log -l**:

+if True, the state information of this run will be saved to folder: src/logs

 Models will be saved to folder: src/checkpoints
 Models that use to run should be moved to folder: src/models